 Top Front-end frameworks of 2018

 There are lots of front-end frameworks available today.
 But the good ones can be narrowed down to a few.
 In this article, I’ll cover the best frontend frameworks which are popular to this date.

-Frontend frameworks help you running your website by providing the visuals on the client-side.
+Frontend frameworks help you run your website by providing visuals on the client side.
 New frontend frameworks are emerging on regular basis due to their popularity and features, a wide array of frameworks are available in the market day by day.

 Each framework has its own weaknesses and strengths, specific areas of application that allow you to choose the best framework based on the specific need.

 As there are so many frameworks to choose from, it’s a bit tricky to pinpoint the right front-end framework.

 For example, there are frameworks if your project is simple, as there’s no need to use a complex framework.
 Frameworks have many options which are modular based which allows you to use components you need.
 One can even mix the modular components taking them from different front-end frameworks.

 This list would be incomplete if we do not include the very popular front-end framework, which is Bootstrap.
 It was released in 2011 and it is one of the most popular open-source frameworks over the globe.